mle-infrastructure/mle-toolbox/docs/index.md

 ML researchers need to coordinate different types of experiments on separate remote resources.
 The *Machine Learning Experiment (MLE)-Toolbox* is designed to facilitate the workflow by providing a simple interface, standardized logging, many common ML experiment types (multi-seed/configurations, grid-searches and hyperparameter optimization pipelines).
 You can run experiments on your local machine, high-performance compute clusters ([Slurm](https://slurm.schedmd.com/overview.html) and [Sun Grid Engine](http://bioinformatics.mdc-berlin.de/intro2UnixandSGE/sun_grid_engine_for_beginners/README.html)) as well as on cloud VMs ([GCP](https://cloud.google.com/gcp/)).
 The results are archived (locally/[GCS bucket](https://cloud.google.com/products/storage/)) and can easily be retrieved or automatically summarized/reported as `.md`/`.html` files.

-Download the slide deck [here](slides_mle_pitch.pdf).
+<span style="color:red">Add **basic example GIF** for toolbox application</span>.

+## 5 Steps To Get Started :stew:

+1. Follow the [installation instructions](setup/installation/) and set up your credentials/configurations.
+2. Read the [docs](setup/infrastructure/) to learn about the toolbox and `.json` & `.yaml` configuration files.
+3. Watch the [YouTube Tutorials series](setup/video_tutorials/) for a hands-on walkthrough.
+4. Check out and re-run the [examples :page_facing_up:](https://github.com/RobertTLange/mle-toolbox/tree/main/examples) to get comfortable.
+5. Run your own experiments using the [template files](https://github.com/RobertTLange/mle-toolbox/tree/main/templates) and `mle run <exp_config>.yaml`.

-## The Core Commands of the MLE-Toolbox :seedling:
+## Core Commands of the Toolbox :seedling:

-You are now ready to dive deeper into the specifics of [job configuration](docs/how_to_toolbox.md) and can start running your first experiments from the cluster (or locally on your machine) with the following commands:
+You are now ready to dive deeper into the specifics of [job configuration](setup/infrastructure/) and can start running your first experiments from the cluster (or locally on your machine) with the commands:

 1. **Initial setup of credentials & toolbox settings**: `mle init`
 2. **Start up an experiment**: `mle run <exp_config>.yaml`